developmentseed/stac-auth-proxy/README.md

     - **Required:** No, defaults to `false`
     - **Example:** `false`, `1`, `True`
   - **`PRIVATE_ENDPOINTS`**, endpoints explicitly marked as requiring authentication, used when `DEFAULT_PUBLIC == True`
-    - **Type:** JSON object mapping regex patterns to HTTP methods OR tuples of HTTP methods and an array of strings representing required scopes
+    - **Type:** JSON object mapping regex patterns to HTTP methods OR tuples of an HTTP method and string representing required scopes
     - **Required:** No, defaults to the following:
       ```json
       {